Struggling to find a stylish and practical hallway finish? Try hallway panelling ideas say the experts as there's a style to suit every home

 If you choose this option, consider painting the lower half of the wall in a muted shade.
 However, if you’re a fan of the maximalist look, a bold-coloured half-wall panel paired with playful wallpaper might be more your style.

-The same bold, dark colour of this hallway panelling idea has been used on the stairway bannister (Image credit: Simon Maxwell)
+The same bold, dark colour of this hallway panelling idea has been used on the stairway bannister (Image credit: Walls and Floors)

 For a cohesive look throughout your home, continue your hallway panelling up your stairs.
 Extending the panelling from the hallway to the stairs creates a seamless flow, which works particularly well in narrow or multi-level homes, drawing the eye upwards and highlighting the architectural features of the staircase.

-In this example, the dark panelling begins in the hallway and carries up the stairs, complementing the traditional bannister and bringing a touch of elegance to the staircase design.
-Paired with geometric floor tiles and a neutral carpet runner, the panelling ties the spaces together.
+In this example, the dark panelling carries up the stairs, complementing the bannister and flooring, bringing a touch of elegance to the staircase design.
+Paired with neutral walls and a lighter carpet runner, it's a calm and collected hallway panelling idea that would suit many contemporary homes.

 dark grey hallway clad with narrow slatted wall panels